vorner/slipstream/README.md

 ```

 This is still longer and more complex than the original, but seems much more
-manageable.
-It's also portable and will provide some speedup on platforms that
+manageable than the manual version.
+It's also portable and might provide some
-don't have any vector instructions.
-Using the right annotations on the function,
+speedup on platforms that don't have any vector instructions.
+Using the right
-one is also able to generate multiple versions and dispatch the one that takes
+annotations on the function, one is also able to generate multiple versions and
-advantage of the newest and shiniest instructions the CPU supports at runtime.
+dispatch the one that takes advantage of the newest and shiniest instructions
+the CPU supports at runtime.

 Corresponding benchmarks on i5-8265U suggest that this version comes close to
 the manual one.
 Indeed, there are similar variants that are even faster.